SolaceLabs/pubsubplus-cf-dev/README.md

 ## Using the Deployment

-At this stage, solace-messaging is a service in PCFDev or CF, and the BOSH-lite VMR deployment will auto register with the service broker and become available for use in PCFDev.
+At this stage, solace-messaging is a service in the CF Deployment, and the BOSH-lite VMR deployment will auto register with the service broker and become available for use in CF.

-_You can use 'cf' from cli-tools, or directly from your host computer, they both access the same PCFDev instance_
+_You can use 'cf' from cli-tools, or directly from your host computer, they both access the same CF instance_

 For example if you deployed the default Shared-VMR, a "shared" service plan will be available and you can do this: